aniketpant83/DevOps/README.md

 Now that the app is running on the containers,
 - Access frontend on localhost:3000.
-- Access backend on localhost:5000 or localhost:5000/tasks.
+- Access backend on localhost:5000/ or localhost:5000/tasks or localhost:5000/users.
 - Use the app.

 ***Approach 3 (AWS Elastic Kubernetes Service):*** Steps to run the app on Kubernetes: